helium/HIP/HIP-xxx - Pause SP Hex Boosting Rewards for Indoor Wi-Fi.md

 - Hex Boosting from HIP-84 for Indoor Wi-Fi APs will be temporarily put on pause until a future act of governance allows them to be eligible for boosted hex rewards.

 - If a service provider wishes to pay those Indoor Wi-Fi deploying in boosted hexes as has been done in the past, this is considered outside of network emissions and outside of the governance process.
-The service providers can still "recommend" hexes and incentivize deployment to indoor Wi-Fi APs outside of emissions.
+The service providers can still "recommend" hexes and incentivize deployment to Indoor Wi-Fi APs outside of emissions.

 ## Drawbacks